akiledal/sourcetracker2/README.md

 class prediction.
 The speedup from parallelization should be approximately a factor of ``jobs`` that are passed.
 For instance, passing ``--jobs 4`` will decrease runtime approximately 4X (less due to overhead).
 The package ``ipyparallel`` is used to enable parallelization.
+Note that you can only specify as many jobs as you have sink samples.
+For instance, passing 10 jobs with only 5 sink samples will not result in the code executing any faster than passing 5 jobs, since there is a 1 sink per job limit.
+Said another way, a single sink sample cannot be split up into multiple jobs.

+# Installation

 # Theory

 This readme describes some of the basic theory for use of SourceTracker2.
-For more theory, please see the [juypter notebook](https://github.com/biota/SourceTracker_rc/blob/master/ipynb/Sourcetracking%20using%20a%20Gibbs%20Sampler.ipynb).
+For more theory and a visual walkthrough, please see the [juypter notebook](https://github.com/biota/SourceTracker_rc/blob/master/ipynb/Sourcetracking%20using%20a%20Gibbs%20Sampler.ipynb).

 There are main two ways to use this script:
  (1) Estimating the proportions of different (microbial) sources to a sample of